 In this complete guide to visiting Korea in spring, you’ll discover:

-- the climate and weather from March to May
+- the climate and weather in March, April, and, May

 - which public holidays or special events happen in spring